er-lang/er/README.md

     - Exporting `Mod:Fun/A` for wrapper modules. `Fun` locally defined => error.
     + Erlang's `-type` does not accept `when` whereas `-spec` does.
     * Add last `receive…end` clause: `_ -> '$kju_ignored_message'`
+    * Implement EEP19 by transforming to long-arity recursive fun.
 * Compile to Erlang/Core Erlang. clang level of expressivity in errors.
 Color available.

 ## Step 2